-In database operations, high CPU usage or uneven CPU usage is very common.
-The causes of this scenario can be divided into two main directions:
+In database operations, high or uneven CPU usage is very common.
+This scenario can be caused by the following two main factors:

-The first is cluster environment anomalies leading to CPU anomalies.
-For example, network card failures, disk failures, driver failures, or third-party services (such as security services) can cause other processes to preempt some CPU resources on the node where the OBServer is located, resulting in CPU anomalies on the monitoring dashboard.
+The first factor is cluster environment anomalies leading to CPU issues.
+For example, network card interrupts, disk failures, driver failures, or third-party services (such as security services) can cause some CPU resources on the OBServer node to be preempted by other processes, resulting in CPU anomalies as observed in monitoring.

-The second is that the observer process itself consumes excessive CPU resources.
+The second factor is the observer process itself consuming excessive CPU resources.
 For example, SQL execution, remote execution, background threads, or RPC execution.

 When identifying CPU anomalies, the first step is to use Linux system monitoring tools, such as tsar, to rule out the first type of issues.
-This article focuses on the second type of issues, specifically troubleshooting why the observer process consumes a large amount of CPU resources.
+This article focuses on the second type of issues, specifically troubleshooting why the observer process is consuming a significant amount of CPU resources.

-Before troubleshooting CPU usage issues, we will introduce the general troubleshooting approach and common causes.
+Before troubleshooting CPU usage issues, it's essential to understand the general troubleshooting approach and common causes.

-By examining the front and background load in the ASH Report, we can identify the root causes of the following scenarios:
+By examining the ASH Report's foreground and background loads, identify the root causes of the following scenarios:

-The leader node of the tenant receives more internal RPC/inner SQL requests, creating a CPU hotspot.
+The leader node of a tenant receives more internal RPC/inner SQL requests, creating a CPU hotspot.

-Troubleshooting approach: Examine the background load in the ASH Report to identify how internal RPC/inner SQL requests are generated and analyze them by SQL dimension.
+Troubleshooting approach: Check the ASH Report's background load to identify how internal RPC/inner SQL requests are generated and analyze them by SQL dimension.

-CPU overload due to improper settings for the degree of parallelism in PX parallel execution.
+CPU overload due to improper settings for PX parallel execution concurrency.

 Troubleshooting approach: In the ASH Report, most database tasks are related to PX parallel execution.
-Analyze them by SQL dimension and adjust the degree of parallelism.
+Analyze them by SQL dimension and adjust the concurrency settings.

-A series of background tasks, such as minor and major compactions, consume excessive CPU resources.
+A series of background tasks, such as data dump and merge, consume excessive CPU resources.

-Troubleshooting approach: Examine the background load in the ASH Report to identify how internal RPC/inner SQL requests are generated and analyze them by SQL dimension.
+Troubleshooting approach: Check the ASH Report's background load to identify how internal RPC/inner SQL requests are generated and analyze them by SQL dimension.

 Internal retry events in OceanBase Database consume excessive CPU resources.

-Troubleshooting approach: Examine retry-related wait events in the ASH Report and analyze them by SQL dimension.
+Troubleshooting approach: Check the retry-related wait events in the ASH Report and analyze them by SQL dimension.

-By drilling down into the ASH Report, we can identify the root causes of the following scenarios:
+By drilling down into the ASH Report, identify the root causes of the following scenarios:

-ODP routing errors cause SQL traffic to concentrate on a single node.
+ODP routing errors causing SQL traffic to concentrate on a single node.

-Troubleshooting approach: Examine the front and background load in the ASH Report.
-If the front load is concentrated on a single node or the background load has many events with
+Troubleshooting approach: Check the ASH Report's foreground and background loads.
+If the foreground load is concentrated on a single node or there are many

-Troubleshooting approach: Examine the front and background load to identify hot nodes and tenants.
-Then, examine the tablet_id access patterns in the ASH Report data to find the tablet_id with the highest access count and balance it.
+Troubleshooting approach: Identify hot nodes and tenants based on the foreground and background loads.
+Then, check the tablet_id access patterns in the ASH Report data to find the tablet_id with the highest access count and balance it.

-Troubleshooting approach: Analyze the data in the frequently used account's partitions and plan the data distribution accordingly.
+Troubleshooting approach: Analyze the partition data corresponding to frequently used accounts and plan data distribution accordingly.

-Step 1: Confirm that the process with high CPU usage on the node is an observer process
+Step 1: Confirm that the high-CPU process is an observer process

-Before troubleshooting, confirm whether the process with high CPU usage on the specified node is an observer process.
-The statement is as follows:
+Before troubleshooting, confirm whether the high-CPU process on the specified node is an observer process.
+The SQL statement is as follows:

 ps -eo pid,user,%cpu,cmd --sort=-%cpu